sptFredrikLuvo/EPi.Commerce.Payments/Netaxept/README.md

 ## What is Geta.EPi.Commerce.Payments.Netaxept.Checkout?

-Geta.EPi.Commerce.Payments.Netaxept.Checkout is library which helps to integrate Netaxept Checkout as one of the payment options in your EPiServer Commerce sites.
+Geta.EPi.Commerce.Payments.Netaxept.Checkout is a library which helps to integrate Netaxept Checkout as one of the payment options in your EPiServer Commerce sites.
 This library consists of three assemblies:
 * Geta.Netaxept.Checkout is wrapper for Netaxept Checkout API and simplifies API usage
 * Geta.EPi.Commerce.Payments.Netaxept.Checkout contains extensions and helpers for easier EPiServer Commerce and Klarna Checkout integration